syncfusion-content/extension-docs/Extension/ASPNET-MVC-Extension/Sample-Creator.md

 * Compress Scripts – Option to compress the scripts.
 * Name – Name your Syncfusion MVC Application.
 * Location – Choose the target location of your project.
+* Theme Selection – Choose the required theme.
+The Theme Preview section shows the controls preview before create the Syncfusion project.